St Thomas' Church, Halliwell: Exterior

-St Thomas' is constructed almost entirely in brick, with a minimum of stone dressings, and has green slate roofs.
-Its plan consists of a wide nave with a clerestory, (Note: The width of the nave is 28 ft 6 in.) north and south eight-bay aisles, north and south porches, a north transept with a bellcote, and a chancel with a two-storey vestry to its north.
+St Thomas' is constructed almost entirely of brick, with minimal stone dressings, and has green slate roofs.
+Its plan consists of a wide nave with a clerestory, (Note: The width of the nave is 28 ft 6 in.) north and south eight-bay aisles, north and south porches, a north transept with a bellcote, and a chancel with a two-storey vestry to the north.
 At the west end are stepped lancet windows flanked by rose windows.
-Below these is a central buttress, with a lancet window on each side of it.
+Below these is a central buttress, with a lancet window on each side.
 Each aisle bay contains a single lancet window, and there are 14 lancet windows along each side of the clerestory.
-The transept contains two lancets and a doorway with a rose window above them.
-The bellcote is louvred with a pyramidal roof, and forms a dormer.
-At the east end are stepped lancets. with a rose window above and blind arcading below.
+The transept contains two lancets and a doorway with a rose window above.
+The bellcote is louvred, has a pyramidal roof, and forms a dormer.
+At the east end are stepped lancets, with a rose window above and blind arcading below.

 Interior

 The arcades have five bays, with round piers, leaf-and-crocket capitals, and brick arches.
 The internal surfaces of the church are in plain brick almost throughout, the exception being the east wall below the level of the windows.
-The consists of lies set in brick recesses depicting features such as fleur-de-lis, angels, and the Instruments of the Passion.
-The rectangular pulpit is in stone with marble shafts and an acanthus frieze.
+This wall consists of tiles set in brick recesses, depicting features such as fleur-de-lis, angels, and the Instruments of the Passion.
+The rectangular pulpit is of stone with marble shafts and an acanthus frieze.
 The sanctuary is floored with encaustic tiles.
 In the chancel is a piscina and a sedilia, both with segmental arches.
 The wooden reredos dates from 1893 and contains linenfold panels, flower motifs, figures of the apostles under canopies, and a low relief of The Last Supper.
 The choir stalls date from about 1911, and the altar from about 1960, replacing an earlier altar damaged by fire.
 The font dates from about 1950 and consists of a simple cylindrical basin.
-The stained glass in the east window of 1907 is possibly by Holland, windows in the aisles and Lady Chapel are by Shrigley and Hunt and date from about 1920, and the glass in one of the west windows is dated 1919.
+The stained glass in the east window of 1907 is possibly by Holland; windows in the aisles and Lady Chapel are by Shrigley and Hunt and date from about 1920; and the glass in one of the west windows is dated 1919.
 The organ was built in 1888 by Lewis, and was modified in 1902 and 1907 by the same company.